Ozziekins/weather-app/README.md

 # Weather App

-The Weather App is a simple web application that allows users to check the current weather conditions for a specific location.
+This [Weather App](https://ozzies-weather-app.netlify.app/) is a simple web application that allows users to check the current weather conditions for a specific location.
 With a clean and intuitive interface, users can easily view the temperature, feels-like temperature, humidity, and a descriptive icon representing the weather conditions.

 ## Features
 - Automatic geolocation detection to provide weather information for the user's current location